 There are many non-native, invasive pests that threaten British Columbia's economy, including the agriculture and forest industries, and the environment.
 Prevention, early detection, control or eradication of these pests is key to preventing their establishment in B.C.
 Commercial producers and home gardeners alike should be vigilant to help keep B.C. free of these potentially damaging pests.
-To help in this effort, report suspected finds to your nearest
+To help in this effort, report suspected finds of new invasive pests or diseases to your nearest

 Ministry of Agriculture office, or

 a regional office of the Canadian Food Inspection Agency.
 Report invasive plants to

 the B.C.
 Ministry of Forests, Lands and Natural Resource Operations, Invasive Plant Program.